Sapientai/MGKDB/README.md

 ```
 3. Now, one can use `db` commands.

-### Using Command Line tools
-Command line tools can be used to download data from the database and upload data to the database.

-### Using MongoDB Compass GUI

-For the latter two approaches, please refer to this [Wiki](https://github.com/Sapientai/MGKDB/wiki/MGKDB-at-NERSC) for step-by-step instructions.
+For the former two approaches, please refer to this [Wiki](https://github.com/Sapientai/MGKDB/wiki/MGKDB-at-NERSC) for step-by-step instructions.

 ### Caution:
 * If you have Read/Write access to the database, be careful while using mongodb compass, you may accidently modify the database.